Why the two years’ service rule matters for employees

 Dismissal due to fears about health and safety at work

 You do not have to have any kind of health condition or to have served two years with your employer in order to claim for ‘automatically unfair dismissal’ under section 100 of the Employment Rights Act 1996.

 You would be automatically unfairly dismissed if, for example, you were dismissed because you refused to attend your workplace since you felt it was an imminent threat or a serious danger to your health and safety.

-Our article on unfair dismissal tells you more about automatically unfair dismissal.
+Our guide on unfair dismissal tells you more about automatically unfair dismissal.